gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 ### PriorityQueue polyfill

-`PriorityQueue<TElement, TPriority>` provided by `Gapotchenko.FX.Collections` is an implementation of the prioritized queue available in .NET 6+.
+`PriorityQueue<TElement, TPriority>` provided by `Gapotchenko.FX.Collections` module is an implementation of the prioritized queue available in .NET 6+.
 The polyfill makes that class available to all supported .NET versions.

 ### KeyValuePair Polyfill